-The reclusive Carthusians, of whom very few of us know about, are only heard at Mass and chanting the Office in near darkness (and at their weekly recreational walk) and are silent while at meals and working in the fields, spending the rest of the time alone in their cell praying for themselves and the world (more on them).
+The reclusive Carthusians, of whom very few of us know about, are only heard at Mass and chanting the Office in near darkness (and on their outdoor activities/recreational walks) and are silent while at meals and working in the fields, spending the rest of the time alone in their cell praying for themselves and the world (more on them).
 Indeed more things are wrought by prayer than this world would ever know.

 Most official saints come from the religious orders which keep extensive records of their lives --- these facilitate the canonisation process.
 God allows such recognition of official saints to encourage and edify the rest of us to continue the Christian struggle to be faithful.
 But it is believed that for every official saint, countless others go unrecognised on earth for various reasons known only to God.

 Thus it appears that things are most effective when or where they are unknown, not acclaimed or not visible, when the good is accomplished without fanfare, and if it be known at all, it would be to encourage the rest of us.